- paddle. flatten ( x, start_axis=0, stop_axis=- 1, name=None )

 Flattens a contiguous range of axes in a tensor according to start_axis and stop_axis.

-Note that the output Tensor will share data with origin Tensor and doesn’t have a Tensor copy in
+The output Tensor will share data with origin Tensor and doesn’t have a Tensor copy in

 dygraphmode.
 If you want to use the Tensor copy version, please use Tensor.clone like